AntoineArchy/Flask_TDD/README.md

    - Make sure that your Flask server is up and running
    - Make sure that your server adresse is in pair with the host set in locust.conf (default : host = http://127.0.0.1:5000/)
    - Run the command line : <code>locust</code>
+   After running locust, a report will be displayed in the terminal, additionally this report will be generated in html and can be found in the /reports directory of the projects.

+   Right now, locust is set to run primarily in terminal, but the UI is also available if you want to go this way.